Commercial Aviation

 Commercial Aviation FAQs

 The Commercial Aviation concentration has a multi-part application.
 Step 1: apply to Jax State and select Aviation Management as your major.
 Step 2: Once admitted, access the Commercial Aviation secondary application on this website.
-Step 3: For semi-finalists, virtual interviews will occur between May 15 and May 27.
+Step 3: For semi-finalists, interview committee will reach out to schedule a virtual interview after the application window closes.
+The interview committee will reach out.

 We plan to enroll 30 students for the first cohort of Commercial Aviation students at Jax State.